MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-and-configure-on-macos.md

 <a name="OpenAtLogin"> </a>

 > [!IMPORTANT]
-> Please refer to [Background services](deploy-and-configure-on-macos.ms#Backgroundservices) to configure the appropriate profile for enabling OneDrive to start automatically when the user logs in.
+> The OpenAtLogin setting will be deprecated with Sync app 24.113.
+Please refer to [Background services](deploy-and-configure-on-macos.ms#Backgroundservices) to configure the appropriate profile for enabling OneDrive to start automatically when the user logs in.

 This setting specifies whether OneDrive starts automatically when the user logs in.